TensShinet/learn_source_code/doc/requests/Requests_v0.2.0.md

 ```
 函数定义：
 assertRaises(exc, fun, *args, **kwds)

-简单介绍一下 split
+### split
-> This is the opposite of concatenation which merges or combines strings into one. 这跟连接合并字符串完全相反
+> This is the opposite of concatenation which merges or combines strings into one.

 ```python
 x = ‘blue,red,green’
 x.split(“,”)